 This is an interesting trend we are witnessing.
-Together with Officine Panerai, Audemars Piguet is the second major watchmaker to present an inherently sporty watch with astronomical complications that were always in the realm of more refined and elegant timepieces, like, say, the gorgeous Girard-Perregaux 1966 Annual Calendar and Equation of Time watch introduced exactly a year ago.
+Together with Officine Panerai, Audemars Piguet is the second major brand to present an inherently sporty watch with astronomical complications that were always in the realm of more refined and elegant timepieces, like, say, the gorgeous Girard-Perregaux 1966 Annual Calendar and Equation of Time introduced exactly a year ago.

 Either this is a completely logical development of the mechanical species in the Darwinian sense or is just another step towards their inevitable demise (do they stuff all these complications into brutal and simple chronographs because interest in them is waning?) only time will tell.